enkidevs/curriculum/sql/dql/write/delete-clause.md

 ---
 ## Revision

-We want to delete the 15th element of "egg_group" table:
+We want to delete the 15th element of the "egg_group" table:

 | id | name          |
 |----|---------------|